 - Budget shifts

 With this client, their business operates under heavy seasonality.
 Because of the extreme variations in MoM performance, we have found YoY data comparisons to be more helpful.
 Large and unforeseen budget shifts were also a factor.
-YoY we spent 28% more in 2017.
+YoY we spent 28% more on paid search.
 MoM we shifted the budget down by $5,000.
 With spend varying so drastically, it is difficult to decipher the true impact of attribution changes.

 Even with seasonality and budget changes in mind, we did see some changes in conversion rates.
 Non-brand conversion rates increased by 21%.
 This aligns with Position-Based attribution as we would expect Non-Brand to fall in the first to mid click path range.

 Brand, however, had a decrease in conversion rate.
 Again, this is to be expected as Brand will typically be the last click before conversion and as we have shifted away from the Last Click model, we expect Brand conversions and rates to reflect this change.